-- As specified in the amended law, CiTi will provide at least two pieces of each required type of PPE to each essential employee and contractor during any given work shift for at least six months - b.
+- a.
+As specified in the amended law, CiTi will provide each required type of PPE to each essential employee and contractor during any given work shift for durations as dictated by local, state and federal agencies. - b.
 The CiTi Board of Education will adopt resolutions as needed to facilitate emergency purchases. - 3.
 Storage of, access to, and monitoring of PPE stock - a.
-PPE will be stored in a manner which will prevent degradation, as determined by the Director of Facilities. - b.
-Employees and contractors must have immediate access to PPE in the event of an emergency - c.
+PPE will be stored in a manner which will prevent degradation, as determined by the Director of Facilities. - Employees and contractors must have immediate access to PPE in the event of an emergency - c.
 The supply of PPE will be monitored by the Director of Facilities to ensure integrity and to track usage rates. - d.
 Additional PPE will be ordered when supplies decrease and/or supply chains are operational.